browserengineering/book/book/accessibility.md

 `AccessibilityNode`.
 This has to be decided back in the `Tab`, since the text will include DOM content that is not accessible to the browser thread.
-So let's add a `text` field to `AccessibilityNode` and set it according to role and surrounding DOM context.
-For each node, we'll figure out its text via the `announce_text` function.
+So let's add a `text` field to `AccessibilityNode` and set it in `build` according to the node's role and surrounding DOM context.
 For text nodes it's just the text, and otherwise it describes the element tag, plus whether it's focused.

 ``` {.python}
 class AccessibilityNode: